Aetolian League: Foundation of the League

-During the Peloponnesian War, the Aetolians were initially neutral, but when the Athenians tried to invade Aetolia in 426 BC, the Aetolians forced them to retreat.
-In the course of the fourth century, the league offered passive support to more powerful states and was rewarded for it, receiving Aeolis from the Thebans in 367 BC and Naupactus from Philip II of Macedon in 338 BC.
-Sometime in this century, the Koinon tōn Aitōlōn (League of the Aetolians) was founded, but it is uncertain when.
+Sometime in the 4th century BC, the Koinon tōn Aitōlōn (League of the Aetolians) was founded, but it is uncertain when.
 One suggestion is that the league was founded by Epaminondas in 367 BC.
 Grainger believes that it was founded much later, around the time of the rise of Philip II of Macedon.
 Archaeology indicates that settlements in Aetolia began to grow in size and complexity over the course of this century.